TommyGiak/HP_model/README.md

 - compactness evolution profile:
 <img src="./data/compactness_evolution.png" alt="compactness evolution" width="450"/>

-It is easy to see from the plots how the energy and the compactness stabilize when the temperature $T$ reach $\sim0.5$.
+It is easy to see from the plots how the energy and the compactness stabilize when the temperature $T$ reach $\sim 0.5$.
 To notice also that lowest energy does not correspond to highest compactness.